 Today, all three terminals that make up the Thomas F. Riley Terminal total 730,505 square feet and include a set of ticket counters, security screening checkpoints and a baggage claim area.
 The Riley Terminal also boasts 20 bridged passenger gates commercial passenger service.
 Two smaller terminals, one at the north end (Gates 1A, 1B, and 1C) and one at the south end (Gates 22A, 22B and 22C) of the Riley Terminal are available for commuter passenger service.

-Ticket counters for Alaska Airlines, American Airlines, Delta Airlines, Delta Connection and WestJet are located in Terminal A. Ticket counters for United Airlines and USAirways are located in Terminal B. Frontier and Southwest Airlines are located in Terminal C.
+Ticket counters for Alaska Airlines, American Airlines, Delta Airlines and WestJet are located in Terminal A. The ticket counter for United Airlines is located in Terminal B. Frontier and Southwest Airlines are located in Terminal C.

 The Departure (upper) Level offers a number of food and shopping choices.
 Food, snack, and news and gift items are available near the ticket counter area, open to all visitors to JWA.
 Once through security - only with a valid boarding pass - you will find food and shopping choices in the departure lounge - in the central food court area and along the concourse.